Mateja Milovanović: Club career

+On 11 July 2024, Milovanović joined Heerenveen on a two-year deal.

 International career

-Having previously been called up for the under-15 and under-18 teams of the Netherlands, Milovanović made his debut for the Serbia under-19 team under manager Dejan Branković on June 7th, 2021 in a friendly fixture against Romania under-19 which resulted in a 1-0 victory at home.
+Having previously been called up for the under-15 and under-18 teams of the Netherlands, Milovanović made his debut for the Serbia under-19 team under manager Dejan Branković on 7 June 2021, in a friendly fixture against Romania under-19 which resulted in a 1–0 victory at home.

+Career statistics

 Style of play

 According to La Gazzetta dello Sport both AS Roma and S.S.C.
 Napoli were attracted to Milovanović as he was left footed, tall and strong but with good technique, they felt his style of play was comparable to Matthijs de Ligt.